Willamette Falls: Modifications and industrialization

-Industrial history

 The Willamette Falls Electric Company (later renamed Portland General Electric) was formed in 1888 to build a hydro-electric generation facility at the falls.
 Four turbine-driven dynamos were built on the east end of the falls.
 A 14-mile (23-kilometer) long transmission line to Portland was built, becoming the first long-distance transmission of electrical energy in the United States in 1889.

 In 1895 Portland General Electric built a second generation station on the west side of the falls.
 The newer plant, called the T.W.Sullivan Plant (previously Station B), is still in operation with a capacity of 16,000 kilowatts.
 The foundations of the old plant still remain.

 The falls have been home to several paper mills beginning with the Oregon City Paper Manufacturing Co. in 1866.
 The Willamette Pulp and Paper Co. opened on the West Linn side during 1889.
 The ownership of the mills has changed several times.
 The last two remaining mills in 2011 were owned by the West Linn Paper Company and the Blue Heron Paper Company.
 West Linn Paper Company announced it was shutting down in October 2017, and reopened in November 2019 as Willamette Falls Paper Company.
 Blue Heron Paper Company closed its mill in February 2011.

 The Blue Heron site has subsequently been auctioned off for redevelopment.
 The milling facilities were sold to a Canadian investment firm, NRI Global, Inc., which has begun work removing the old machinery and cleaning the grounds of contamination.
 An agreement for the sale of the site itself was announced in June 2013, but later fell apart.
 In May 2014, another developer, George Heidgerken, purchased the property.
 Heidgerken then sold the property to the Confederated Tribes of Grand Ronde in August 2019.

-Ecology and post-industrial history
+Ecology

-The industrialization of the area led to diminishing salmon and steelhead runs, prompting the construction of a fish ladder in 1882.
-A new fish ladder, built in 1971, is currently operated by the Oregon Department of Fish and Wildlife.
-The estimated spring chinook salmon run for 2007 is 52,000.
-The industrialization has also precluded public access to the base of the waterfall for well over a century, but as of 2017 a process to redevelop the Blue Heron Paper Mill site and provide public access to the area, including a river walk, is underway.

-Description and access

-The falls is a horseshoe shaped block waterfall caused by a basalt shelf in the river floor.
+The falls is a horseshoe-shaped, block waterfall caused by a basalt shelf in the river floor.
 The 40 ft (12 m) high and 1500 ft (457 m) wide falls occur 26 river miles (42 km) upstream from the Willamette's confluence with the Columbia River.
 Operated by the U.S. Army Corps of Engineers, the lock was a four lock canal and was the oldest continuous operating, multiple lift navigation canal in the United States.

+The industrialization of the area led to diminishing salmon and steelhead runs, prompting the construction of a fish ladder in 1882.
+A new fish ladder, built in 1971, is operated by the Oregon Department of Fish and Wildlife.
+The estimated spring chinook salmon run for 2007 was 52,000.